 Do you provide the “Morning After” Pill?

 Yes, we do provide the “Morning After” Pill at Choices.
-Plan B, or the “morning after” pill, is also covered by most insurances and Medicaid.
+Also known as Plan B, it helps prevent pregnancy when taken within 72 hours after unprotected sex.
+Plan B is NOT an abortion pill.
+It does NOT affect or end an existing pregnancy.
+Plan B is covered by most insurances and Medicaid.

 Do I have to make an appointment for an abortion?

 Appointments are always recommended.
 You may also walk-in for specific services.
 You can call 718-786-5000 to speak to one of our representatives or make an online appointment for any of our services.
 Chat is available 9am to 5pm on Monday to Saturday from links on most pages of our website.